Controlled Med Counting

 Correcting Med Counts

-- While RTasks will alert users if a count being entered is incorrect or does not correspond with the last count entered, it WILL allow you to override that and enter a number.
+- While RTasks will alert users if a count being entered is incorrect or does not correspond with the last count entered, this can be overridden

 View Medication Count History